-Band is formed out of students in the school Wind Music Club and has 107 members (2018) from which typically only handful are boys.
+Band is formed out of students of the school Wind Music Club and has usually around 100 members from which typically only handful are boys.
 Wind Club activities are traditionally preferred by girls in Japan (boys tend to go to baseball or soccer clubs).
 They train before and after school hours as well as in weekends, holidays included, and are regular participant in All-Japan Marching Contest (3 National Gold Awards in 2008, 2009 and 2015, 3 National Silver Awards in 2007, 2011, 2014).
-First overseas trip took place in 1975 to Harrogate, UK, and later the band has visited Hawai’i every three years from 1981 (first to Maui and from 1998 to Kaua’i).
+First overseas trip took place in 1975 to Harrogate, UK (see more here), and later the band has visited Hawai’i every three years from 1981 (first to Maui and from 1998 to Kaua’i) to 2016.
 They participated at the 123rd Tournament of Roses Parade, Pasadena, California in 2012 (see more here) and at the 129th Tournament of Roses Parade in 2018 (see more here).

 Music Teacher, Band Director and Wind Club Advisor (2018-): Yutaka Kaneshiro.
 Born August 19, 1978 at Iwakuni, Yamaguchi Prefecture.
 Graduated from Shimane University, Faculty of Education (majoring in music education) before moving to Germany to study trumpet under Bernhard Schmidt, the second trumpet in the Frankfurt Radio Symphony Orchestra (hr-Sinfonieorchester).
 Later he studied trumpet also under Akira Tanaka and Hiroki Yamashiro, and marching under Masaru Nakai and Hisashi Hiramatsu.
-Worked as a music teacher and the director of wind music clubs at public senior high schools in Kyoto for ten years.
-For the recent six years, he taught music and directed the wind music club at Kyoto Prefectural Hokuryō Senior High School (website, Wikipedia, band website is here).
+Worked as a music teacher and director of wind music clubs at public senior high schools in Kyoto for ten years.
+Before Tachibana he taught six years music and directed the wind music club at Kyoto Prefectural Hokuryō Senior High School (website, Wikipedia, band website is here).
 Vice President of Kyoto Prefectural High School Band Association.

 Tanaka-sensei speech makes the audience roaring with laughter (in Japanese way) (video by 慶次郎前田, starts at 0:10):

-Founding Director (1961-1995): Hisashi Hiramatsu (平松久司).
+Founding Director (1961-1995): Hisashi Hiramatsu.
 Born January 1, 1935 in Aichi Prefecture, died March 13, 2021 (click here for news about his death).
 Alumnus of Kunitachi College of Music, trumpetist at Kyoto Symphony Orchestra.
-Former chairman of All-Japan Band Association, honorary Chairman of Green Band Association, conductor at Tachibana Family Band and Special Advisor of the Wind Music Club.
+Music teacher and Deputy Principal, Chairman of All-Japan Band Association 2006-2013, honorary Chairman of Green Band Association, conductor at Tachibana Family Band and Special Advisor of the Tachibana Wind Music Club.

 Professor Hiramatsu addressing audience in 2012 in La Palma, California when band attended the 123rd Tournament of Roses Parade (video by Music123, introductions starts at 30:38):

-Band coach Hirofumi Yokoyama (横山弘文): Born in Kobe, Hyōgo Prefecture in 1962.
-Studied in US and took part in the competition of Drum Corps International (DCI).
+Band coach Hirofumi Yokoyama: Born in Kobe, Hyōgo Prefecture in 1962.
+Studied in US and took part in the competitions of Drum Corps International (DCI).
 Alumnus of Osaka College of Music.
 Freelance marching instructor for about 30 senior high school bands in Japan.
 Music Director of the Green Band Association (GBA).

 See his interview here.